classroomtechtools/appscripts-modules-ft-svelte/README.md

-# Google AppleScripts ft Svelte & Modules
+# Google AppleScripts Modules ft Svelte

 A starter template for building an Google Apps Scripts project (an editor add-on, web app, etc) using additional technologies: